syohex/emacs-git-gutter2/README.md

 ;; If you enable global minor mode (global-git-gutter2-mode t)

-;; If you would like to use git-gutter2.el and linum-mode (git-gutter2-linum-setup)

 ;; If you enable git-gutter2-mode for some modes (add-hook 'ruby-mode-hook 'git-gutter2-mode)